CapedHero/chart-comments/README.md

 # Chart Comments

-+ Chart Comments is a simple example of a web application that displays a chart that users can comment on.
++ Chart Comments is a simple a web application that displays a chart that users can comment on.

 + This project is intended to be used as a starting point for building a more complex application.

-+ As a bonus, the code can be used as a template for building any other React + FastAPI web application.
++ As a bonus, the code can be used as a template for building a React + FastAPI web application.

 ## How to run the project?